Michael Swaim: Cracked tenure and Kill Me Now

 Although Swaim was initially unsure about acting in Kill Me Now, he took a starring role due to the film's short production schedule.
 The film's cast and crew included several internet sketch comedians, among them, Beck Bennett and Kyle Mooney, who would both go on to join Saturday Night Live shortly after appearing in the film.
 Kill Me Now premiered in Los Angeles on December 5, 2012.
 It then had a limited theatrical release through Tugg, a service that allows people to bring screenings of films to their local city when enough tickets are pre-ordered.

 Swaim contributed to Cracked's 2010 New York Times Best Seller, You Might Be a Zombie and Other Bad News, and served as a Senior Editor on Cracked's 2013 release, The De-textbook.
 Throughout his tenure at Cracked, he often appeared on - and occasionally co-hosted - the Cracked podcast.
 He also co-hosted the Cracked-produced podcast Kurt Vonneguys with Alex Schmidt.
 Kurt Vonneguys was hailed by The A.V.
 Club as "a must, both for those deeply familiar with Vonnegut’s work and those seeking an entry point."

 After the release of Kill Me Now, Swaim hoped to quickly continue on to more feature films and grew dissatisfied with his position at Cracked, once it became apparent to him that the company's corporate owners were unwilling to fund any large-scale projects.
 A lack of creative fulfillment eventually prompted Swaim to relinquish his role as the head of Cracked's video department.
 Swaim later recounted that his depression, which he had suffered from since childhood, gradually worsened during this stage of his life, and over time, he continued to reduce his role at Cracked.
 He resigned from the company in October 2017.
 A few weeks later, Cracked laid off much of its remaining staff.
 Speaking to the company's struggles, Swaim expressed his view that Cracked had squandered its "potential to become an SNL or a National Lampoon-type brand with feature films and so forth."
 Nonetheless, Swaim has spoken highly of the work that has been continued on by Cracked's current employees.

-Small Beans, IGN, and iHeartMedia
+Small Beans

 After Swaim's departure from Cracked, he and Epperson founded a new venture together, called Small Beans.
 Funded through Patreon, Small Beans is a podcasting network that also produces occasional sketch comedy videos.
 Swaim and Epperson were joined in the founding of Small Beans by Adam Ganser, who like Epperson, was a prolific director of videos at Cracked.
 Several other former members of Cracked have since come to join Small Beans or have contributed to Small Beans content.

 Small Beans was first announced by Swaim on December 4, 2017.
 The following day, Swaim posted a video online, explaining his decision to resign from Cracked and offering further details about Small Beans.
 The formal launch date for Small Beans was on December 11, although the first Small Beans content debuted a week in advance.